How and Why to Use Flower Fertilizer

 When and How to Use a Flower Fertilizer

 Not all plants require the same amount of nutrients or need them at the same time during the growing season.
-Generally, the best time to fertilize plants is early summer when they are growing most vigorously.
+Generally, early summer is the best time to fertilize annuals and perennials, because this is when they are growing most vigorously.
 Here are some additional recommendations for timing:

-- Annuals should be fertilized consistently all season, right through early fall.
-Application rates vary by product, so follow instructions on the label.
+• Flowering annuals need to be fertilized all season long, right through early fall.
+Application rates vary by product, so follow the instructions on the label.

-- Perennials, shrubs and trees, may be fertilized in the spring as soon as the soil warms up.
+• Early spring is the best time to fertilize flowering perennials, shrubs and trees.
 Fertilize again in midsummer when the plants are growing vigorously.
 Do not fertilize in late summer or fall.

-When you’re applying flower fertilizer, here are some general rules:
+When applying flower fertilizer, here are some general rules:

-- Mix granular fertilizers into the soil at planting time.
-For established plants, broadcast the fertilizer on the soil surface and lightly mix it into the top inch or two.
+• Mix granular fertilizers into the soil at planting time.
+For established plants, broadcast the fertilizer on the soil surface in spring and gently mix it into the top inch or two of soil.

-- Dilute water-soluble fertilizers at the recommended rate and apply them to the soil surface.
-For best results, water both before and after fertilizing.
+• Dilute water-soluble fertilizers at the recommended rate and apply them to the soil surface.
+For best results, water well both before and after fertilizing.

-Though you don’t want your plants to go hungry, overfeeding can cause problems.
-An overabundance of nitrogen encourages plants to produce foliage at the expense of flowers and fruit.
-Too much phosphorus can make it difficult for plants to absorb essential micronutrients including iron and zinc; too much potassium makes it difficult for them to absorb calcium.
+Though you don’t want your plants to go hungry, you also need to avoid overfeeding.
+Too much nitrogen will encourage plants to produce foliage rather than flowers.
+An excess of phosphorus can make it difficult for plants to absorb essential micronutrients such as iron and zinc.
+Too much potassium makes it more difficult for them to absorb calcium.

-There’s another problem with applying more fertilizer than your plants need.
-The excess nutrients may leach into in streams, ponds and groundwater, where they can damage ecosystems and pollute drinking water.
-For best results, follow package instructions for proper application rates and timing.
+There’s another problem with applying too much fertilizer, especially water-soluble ones.
+Excess nutrients leach out of the soil and find their way into in streams, ponds and groundwater where they can damage ecosystems and pollute drinking water.
+For best results, always follow the package instructions for proper application rates and timing.

-Most home gardeners grow flowers in containers as well as in a garden.
-These two different growing environments call for two different approaches to fertilizer.
+Most home gardeners grow flowers in containers as well as in their gardens.
+Container-grown plants call for a slightly different approach to fertilizing.

-The best growing medium for pots and planters is a soilless mix that contains peat moss, perlite and vermiculite with little or no nutrients.
+The best growing medium for pots and planters is a soilless mix that contains peat moss, perlite and vermiculite.
+These mixes encourage good root growth and resist compaction, but they contain few if any nutrients.
 At planting time, it’s good to fortify the soil with compost and granular fertilizer.
-But in most cases, your plants will absorb those nutrients within about a month.
-The rest will be washed away by daily watering.
+But within a couple of months, daily watering will have washed most of these nutrients out of the soil.